-MUM 412 Documentary Film

-Production (6-0-3).
-Introduces the fundamentals of documentary film production.
+MUM 412 Documentary Film Production (6-0-3).
+Establishes the fundamentals of documentary film production.
 Requires students' involvement in both production and editing, as well as in studying documentary works that exemplify the theory and practice of this genre.
-Prerequisite: MCM 100, MUM 310 or MCM 281; and junior standing in either VIS, MUM or MCM.
+Prerequisites: MCM 100, MUM 310 or MCM 281, and junior standing.
+Lab/Tech fee rate A applies.